Three scenarios for how the McCarthy Speakership fight could end

 “There have to be, in my view, at least two conditions that are met first.
 They can’t hold this country hostage with the debt ceiling or government shutdowns.
 And second, they can’t have subpoena power to do frivolous investigations against the president,” Khanna said on CNN Tuesday evening.

-House Democratic Leader Hakeem Jeffries (D-N.Y.) said Tuesday evening he has not had outreach from Republicans leadership or individuals about agreeing to a moderate GOP alternative Speaker.
+House Democratic Leader Hakeem Jeffries (N.Y.) said Tuesday evening he has not had outreach from Republicans leadership or individuals about agreeing to a moderate GOP alternative Speaker.

 “We are looking for a willing partner to solve problems for the American people, not save the Republicans from their dysfunction,” Jeffries said.